 - 1. Able to understand the basics of energy conservation and energy management - 2.
 Able to know the various energy conservation technologies applied in industries - 3.
-Ably to apply modern technologies
+Ably to apply modern technologies - 4.
+Students acquire the knowledge in energy auditing

 Mapping with Programme outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 2

-CO2
+CO2 2 3

-CO3 \checkmark
+CO3 1 1

+CO4 1 3 1

+CO5 1 1

-CHEE VVV L Т Р CHEE XXX AIR POLLUTION CONTROL 4 0 0
+CHEE XXX L Т Р CHEE XXX AIR POLLUTION CONTROL 4 0 0

-- To impart knowledge on air pollutants and measurement. - To understand the control of gas and particulate contaminants by using control equipments. - To develop the knowledge of automobile emissions, indoor air pollution and odour control. - To analysis the industrial applications and its control measures.
+- 6. To impart knowledge on air pollutants and measurement. - 7.
+To understand the control of gas and particulate contaminants by using control equipments. - 8.
+To develop the knowledge of automobile emissions, indoor air pollution and odour control. - 9.
+To analysis the industrial applications and its control measures.